Fairyfly: Ecology

 All known fairyflies are parasitoids of eggs of other insects.
 These eggs are commonly laid in concealed locations, such as in plant tissues or underground.
 They do not seem to be species-specific when it comes to choosing hosts.
 Some species are known to parasitize insects from several families of a single order.
 Their most commonly observed hosts are insects belonging to the order Hemiptera (true bugs), especially Auchenorrhyncha (leafhoppers, cicadas, and allies) and Coccoidea (scale insects), but this might be because these groups are simply better studied.
 Other important host orders include Coleoptera (beetles), Diptera (true flies), Odonata (dragonflies and allies), Psocoptera (booklice and allies), and Thysanoptera (thrips).
 Hosts are known definitely for only a quarter of known genera.

-Fairyflies include the smallest known insect, Dicopomorpha echmepterygis from Costa Rica, whose males are only 0.139 mm long.
+Fairyflies include the smallest known insect, Dicopomorpha echmepterygis from Illinois, whose males are only 0.139 mm long.
 They do not have wings or eyes, their mouths are mere holes, and their antennae are simply spherical blobs.
-The ends of their legs have been modified into suction cups for clutching at females long enough to fertilize them.
+The ends of their legs form suction cups with which they hold on to females long enough to fertilize them.
 Their bodies are smaller than a single-celled Paramecium.
 Four males, lined up end-to-end, would just about encompass the width of a period at the end of a typical printed sentence.
 The females of the species, however, are typical fairyflies, and are much larger.
 The smallest flying insect is also a mymarid, Kikiki huna from Hawaii, which is 0.15 mm long.